tom-draper/xlsx-pipeline/README.md

 Pipelines can have:

-- scheduled triggers (e.g. 6pm every day), or
+- scheduled triggers (e.g., 6pm every day), or
-- file watcher triggers (e.g. when a new file is created in a directory).
+- file watcher triggers (e.g., when a new file is created in a directory),

+followed by a series of actions that will execute sequentially.

+Check out the docs to help build your own pipelines, or browse the [examples](/pipeline/XLSXPipeline/Examples).

 ## Getting Started